atharva-p/guides/gitGuide.md

 Downloads data from remote but does not force those changes to be merged into your local work.

 Fetch changes of a particular remote (remoteName could be origin, upstream etc).
-[See here to check](#check-remote-url-attached-to-a-local-repository)
+[See here on how to check URLs connected to your local](#check-remote-url-attached-to-a-local-repository)

 ```
 git fetch remoteName